 Why Study Engineering in Japan?

 Japan is well-known around the world as one of the leading technological centers of Asia.
-From the Meiji Restoration, the government of modern Japan has since placed a great deal of focus on acquiring the latest scientific and manufacturing technology in order to turn Japan into an industrial and modernized nation.
+Since the Meiji Restoration, the government of modern Japan has placed a great deal of focus on acquiring the latest scientific and manufacturing technology in order to turn Japan into an industrial and modernized nation.
 In the realm of education, the legacy of that period still lives on today as Japan attracts many international students to its engineering and science programs at leading universities.

 Top Engineering Programs in Japan